-Check that controls are in the off position when finished.
+DO check that controls are in the off position when finished.

-DO NOT Allow children near the cooker when in use.
-DO NOT Allow fats or oils to build up in the oven trays or base.
-DO NOT Use abrasive cleaners or powders that will scratch the surface of the appliance.
-DO NOT Under any circumstances use the oven as a space heater.
-DO NOT Put heavy objects onto open grill and oven doors.
+DO NOT allow children near the appliance when in use.
+Turn pan handles away from the front so that they cannot be caught accidentally.

+DO NOT allow fats or oils to build up in the base of the hotplate.

+DO NOT use abrasive cleaners or powders that will scratch the surfaces of the hotplate.
-Looke

-DO
+DO NOT under any circumstances use the appliance as a space heater.

+LEAKS

-If a smell of gas becomes apparent, the supply should be turned off at the cylinder IMMEDIATELY.
+If a smell of gas becomes apparent, the supply should be turned off at the cylinder immediately.

-- · Extinguish naked lights including cigarettes and pipes. - Do not operate electrical switches. - Open all doors and windows to disperse any gas escape. - · Never check for leaks with a naked flame, use a leak detector spray. - · Check the gas is not escaping from an unlighted appliance.
+Extinguish naked lights including cigarettes and pipes.
+Do not operate electrical switches.
+Open all doors and windows to disperse any gas escape.s.